jhumelsine/jhumelsine.github.io/_posts/2026-05-22-continued-learning.md

 Here are a few subscription options:
 * If you're lucky, your employer will provide a subscription.
 My last employer provided a subscription to all developers for several years, but they have since canceled it.
 * Subscribe yourself from their various [Plans](https://www.oreilly.com/online-learning/pricing.html); however, it's a bit pricey.
 You can try a [Free 10-Day Trial](https://www.oreilly.com/start-trial/?type=individual) to see if you like it.
+* There's at least one more option coming up shortly within [ACM Digital Library](#acm-digital-library).

 ### Skillsoft Percipio
 [Skillsoft Percipio](https://www.skillsoft.com/) is another subscription platform.